49 Main Street, Sag Harbor, NY 11963

 Seven days year round, 11 a.m.-9 p.m.

 Bay Burger is low-key, and you wouldn't think of reservations.
-Burgers, hot dogs, draft beer, sandwiches, grilled cheese, fries, and tater tots are standard, and the beef is freshly ground on site.
-The bread is made in-house.
+Burgers, hot dogs, veggie burgers, draft beer, great sandwiches, grilled cheese, fries, and tater tots are standard, and the beef is freshly ground on site.
+The rolls are made in-house.
 A nice treat is homemade ice cream, which you can get at a walk-up window if you aren't there for a meal.
-There is an Xbox 360 and a 50-inch plasma TV to play it on.
-Live music on Thursdays from 7 p.m.-9 p.m.
 Sit indoors or outside.
-There's a small patio to one side.
 Bay Burger is also noted for jam sessions on Thursdays from 7-9 p.m.

 8 West Water Street, Sag Harbor, NY 11963